MAAZ345/REAL_TIME_EMBEDDED_SYSTEM/README.md

 The nodemcu or ESP32 module serves as the controller, leveraging its integrated WiFi capabilities.
 This enables seamless transmission of sensor data to the cloud for remote monitoring through a web application.
 The Arduino Cloud interface enhances user interaction and provides a convenient platform for data visualization.
 The integration of FreeRTOS ensures responsive multitasking, allowing the smartwatch to efficiently manage various tasks simultaneously.

 This open-source project aims to provide a comprehensive solution for developing a feature-rich smartwatch with emphasis on power efficiency, real-time health monitoring, and cloud connectivity.
-Developers can explore the codebase, hardware schematics, and simulation files in Proteus to gain insights into building their own smartwatches or contribute to further enhancements. https://github.com/MAAZ345/REAL_TIME_EMBEDDED_SYSTEM/assets/157285138/62ac3673-12a4-49a8-85b7-c0b8542e96ca
+Developers can explore the codebase, hardware schematics, and simulation files in Proteus to gain insights into building their own smartwatches or contribute to further enhancements.
+Followsing is the attached video file for demonstrating the hardware prototype https://github.com/MAAZ345/REAL_TIME_EMBEDDED_SYSTEM/assets/157285138/62ac3673-12a4-49a8-85b7-c0b8542e96ca